back-jond1992/front-end-katas/05-borders/borders.md

 ---

-> NB - you could also use three individual selectors in stead of the shorthand in the above example.
-See in the example below..
+> NB - you could also use three individual selectors instead of the shorthand in the above example.
+See in the example below...

 ```css
 .flag {